Textualize/rich/CONTRIBUTING.md

 This project welcomes contributions in the form of Pull Requests.
 For clear bug-fixes / typos etc. just submit a PR.
-For new features or if there is any doubt in how to fix a bug, you might want to open an issue prior to starting work, or email willmcgugan+rich@gmail.com to discuss it first.
+For new features or if there is any doubt about how to fix a bug, you might want to open an issue before starting work, or email willmcgugan+rich@gmail.com to discuss it first.

 ## Prerequisites